(The posts of these past few days on law and mystery prompt a reprise of a posting of several years ago.)

-The Jewish rabbi and teacher Joseph Soloveitchik addressed the tension between reason and faith in his wonderful little book The Lonely Man of Faith.
+The Jewish rabbi and teacher Joseph Soloveitchik addressed the tension between reason and faith in his little book The Lonely Man of Faith.

 Soloveitchik's man of faith is fraught with conflicts and incongruities, caught between ecstasy in God's companionship and despair when he feels abandoned by God.
 He is lonely because faith is inevitably a courageous and private act that springs from an individual's solitary apprehension of the mystery in the world.